Last updated: April 23, 2025

 Repayment

-Personal loans typically require regular minimum payments whereas HELOCs have draw and repayment periods.
+Personal loans have one repayment phase, whereas HELOCs have two repayment phases: the draw and repayment periods.

 Available terms